-Staffing level as percentage of

-Council capacity for 2023/24
+Council Staffing capacity for 2023/24

 Birmingham 47%

 North Devon 53%

 Waverley 54%

 Guildford 58%

 Haringey 60%

-Trafford 63%

 East Sussex 64%

 Chorley 65%

 Fenland 66%

 Tandridge 69%

 The Government's proposals for 300 additional local authority planners average out to around one additional planning officer per local authority.
 However, the FOI survey has demonstrated that a much more significant intervention is needed.